namhyung/uftrace/doc/uftrace.md

 -V, \--version
 :   Print program version

+-v, \--verbose
+:   Print verbose messages.
+This option increases a debug level and can be used at most 3 times.

--d, \--debug
+\--debug
 :   Print debug messages.
-This option increases a debug level and can be used at most 3 times.
+This option is same as -v/\--verbose and provides only for backward compatibility.

+\--debug-domain=*DOMAIN*[,*DOMAIN*, ...]
+:   Limit debug messages belong to DOMAIN to be printed.
+Available domains are: ftrace, symbol, demangle, filter, fstack, session, kernel, mcount.
+The domains can have an their own debug level optionally (preceded by a colon).
+For example, `-v --debug-domain=filter:2` will apply debug level of 2 to "filter" domain and apply debug level of 1 to others.

 --logfile=*FILE*
 :   Save warning and debug messages into this file instead of stderr.